-Campaign aims to spur households to prepare before an emergency
+Campaign aims to spur homeowners to prepare before an emergency occurs

 Extreme weather, pandemics, terrorist and cyber attacks happen every day around the world.
-Are you and your family prepared for an emergency?
+If an emergency occurred today, would you and your family be prepared at home?

 Disaster Supply Checklist